pranayaryal/covid-sanity/README.md

 This project organizes the preprints from medarxiv and bioarxiv which house scientific papers before they are published.
 This is for the public's quick and free access.

 The front-end has been modified using React.
-The back-end has also been modified to serve json.
+The back-end used Flask and has also been modified to serve json.

 ```
 cd server